LewisClements21/house-pricing/README.md

 5. The deployment process should happen smoothly in case all deployment files are fully functional.
 Click now the button Open App on the top of the page to access your App.

+## Forking and Cloning
+If you wish to fork or clone this repository, please follow the instructions below:

+### Forking
+1. In the top right of the main repository page, click the **Fork** button.
+2. Under **Owner**, select the desired owner from the dropdown menu.
+3. **OPTIONAL:** Change the default name of the repository in order to distinguish it.
+4. **OPTIONAL:** In the **Description** field, enter a description for the forked repository.
+5. Ensure the 'Copy the main branch only' checkbox is selected.
+6. Click the **Create fork** button.

+### Cloning
+1. On the main repository page, click the **Code** button.
+2. Copy the HTTPS URL from the resulting dropdown menu.
+3. In your IDE terminal, navigate to the directory you want the cloned repository to be created.
+4. In your IDE terminal, type ```git clone``` and paste the copied URL.
+5. Hit Enter to create the cloned repository.

 ## **9. Main Data Analysis and Machine Learning Libraries**